LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 - First, methods have a `module` key, that relate to specific method modules.
 For example, an OGI method is simulated using the OGI module.
 Users can build custom types or extend existing types, but some `module` is necessary to ensure LDAR-Sim knows what code to run.
 The full list of available modules is provided in parameter documentation below.

     #### Temporary pre V2 release
-    Because new methods are temporarily using a dummy class to maintain old functionality for testing, a second variable is required to access default parameters `default_module`.
-New Currently this can be one of:
+    Because new methods are temporarily using a dummy class to maintain old functionality for testing, a second variable is required to access default input parameters `default_module`.
+Default modules currently include and accept the following arguments:
-    - aircraft
     - continuous
     - OGI_FU
     - OGI